edf-hpc/prown/doc/man/prown.1.md

 named user and group ACL entries are mostly effectives after *prown* processing.

+By default, **prown** does not display anything except errors when encountered.
+The option `-v, --verbose` can be used to display all modified paths along with runtime information.

 Some options are available:

 `-h, --help`

-:   Show the help message and exit
+:   Display the help message and exit

 `-v, --verbose`

-:   Show more details about modifications on files
+:   Display modified paths and more information

 # EXAMPLES